bquast/Cryptocurrency-Inflation/README.md

 Deflation provides a disincentive to spend, causing economic slowdown (see e.g. Fisher, 1933).
 Since deflation causes the price of products to fall, it incentivises people to save ans spend later.
-Additionally, these savings are not invested properly, since deflation simultanuously provides a disincentive for borrowers, by making future paybacks more expensive, raising the effective interest rate.
+Additionally, these savings are not invested properly, since deflation simultaneously provides a disincentive for borrowers, by making future paybacks more expensive, raising the effective interest rate.

 The second issue is the value of the mining process.